Tapha/vue3-dynamic-tabs/README.md

 ### Setting a html element tag to tabs or tab-content

 You can set the type of html element you want either tabs or tab-components to be by applying the 'tag' attribute to any of these two components.
 For example: `<dynamic-tab tag='a'>`, which will set the component to be an anchor link element.
-By defult `<dynamic-tab>` components are `button` elements and `<dynamic-tab-content>` components are `section` elements.
+By default `<dynamic-tab>` components are `button` elements and `<dynamic-tab-content>` components are `section` elements.

 ### Adding a suffix and a prefix to the tab name